mrjbom/OS_FIRST_TRASH/README.md

 break kmain
 ```

-### How do I debug the kernel using Visual Studio Code?
+### How do I debug the kernel using Visual Studio Code and gdb?
 0. (You may need to delete it *.gdbinit* files to avoid conflicts.)
 You must install Native Debugger from the extensions
 1. Run *build_all_crosscompile.sh -d*
+You can also add -s "qemu parameters string" to change the qemu startup settings. (run. *build_all_crosscompile.sh info* to find out more)
 2. Open *OS* folder in Visual Studio Code
 3. Run *Attach to QEMU* in Visual Studio Code
 4. Run *system_reset* in the qemu monitor